Skip Ribbon Commands

 The chamber manages accounts on social media platforms to communicate, assist, and engage with customers/beneficiaries.
 The chamber monitors and records comments and posts on these channels to improve its services.

-Please note that you should not share sensitive personal information through social media, such as financial data, banking details, or health-related data.
+Please note that you should not share the following types of information through social media:

 Changes to This Privacy Policy